stellaroux/Viz_ADA/index.md

 ## Some occupations are at the heart of the relationships…

-Below is a directed graph representing the relationships between the different occupations. **A node corresponds $N$ to an occupation $O_N$** (e.g. 'politician', 'actor').
-Its size indicates the amount of unique people (either speaker, subject or both) whose occupations include $O_N$.
-Because of the vast amount of occupations (each person having potentially multiple occupations), only the nodes that include a minimum of $60$ people are displayed.
+Below is a directed graph representing the relationships between the different occupations. **A node corresponds N to a single occupation** (e.g. 'politician', 'actor').
+Its size indicates the amount of unique people (either speaker, subject or both) whose occupations include N. It is common for the people included in the data to have multiple occupations.
-An edge between nodes $A$ and $B$ indicates that someone of occupation $O_A$ mentioned someone of occupation $O_B$ at least once.
-However the edges are also weighted between $0$ and $1$: an edge $A \rightarrow B$ of weight $0.25$ indicates that in $25\%$ of the quotations whose speaker's occupations include $A$, the subject has occupation $B$.
-The weight of the edges are indicated by their opacity and width.
+An edge between nodes A and B indicates that someone of occupation A mentioned someone of occupation B at least once.
+However the edges are also weighted between 0 and 1: an edge A->B of weight 0.25 indicates that in 25% of the quotations whose speaker's occupations include A, the subject has occupation B. The weight of the edges are indicated by their opacity and width.

 <iframe src="./docs/html_graphs/nt_occupation_2015.html"  width=800 height=1200 id="graph1"></iframe>